StueyMC/Visualizations/Examples/Tabulator/UserGuide.md

 > Override this feature for specific columns by changing the `Header Filter` field when configuring your columns.

 #### Column Calculations
-Column calculations can be used to add a row of calculated values to the top or bottom of your table to display information such as the sum of a columns data.
+Column calculations can be used to add a row of calculated values to the top of your table to display information such as the sum of a columns data.

 ![Column Calculations Example Image](./Images/columnCalcExample.PNG)

-To enable Column Calculations, there are two global settings that can be enabled:
- - `Top Column Calculations`
+To enable Column Calculations, you will need to enable the global setting `Top Column Calculations`
- - `Bottom Column Calculations`

-There are two options that can be set in a column to define a calculation, the `Top Calculation` option defines a calculation for the top of the column, and the `Bottom Calculation` defines a calculation for the bottom of the column.
+To define a calculation, the `Top Calculation` option when configuring a column defines a calculation for the top of the column.

 Tabulator comes with a number of preconfigured calculations: